 I really loved the idea of these handles and so the pantry pulled me back in (pun intended).
 Now I said I loved the idea of these pulls.
 I didn't like the finish of these for our pantry and the gauge of the rope was a little small for me.
-Also, with shipping, 3 of these pulls would have cost me $45 and that seemed a little high for drawer pulls (you can call me cheap; I fully embrace it).
+Also, with shipping, 3 of these pulls would have cost me $45 and that seemed a little high for drawer pulls that I didn't absolutely love (you can call me cheap; I fully embrace it).

 This is where Nate and my skills work really well together.
 I described what I wanted to Nate, who never saw the pictures.
 He then interpreted this idea and, with the help of a Lowe's guy who was willing to think outside the box, figured out how to make it happen.